-Action: Public hearing for this item taken with public hearing item A.
+Public hearing for this item taken with public hearing item 39A.
+There being no public testimony, the Mayor closed this hearing with item 39A.

 39C.
-Resolution authorizing the City Manager to enter into a Purchase and Sales / Development Agreement with Granite Center L.L.C. concerning the sale of City owned proeprty known as the Dixon Avenue Public Parking Lot, as well as the redevelopment of real estate located at 4-6 Dixon Avenue, 8-14 Dixon Avenue, and 1 Eagle Square, as well as surface parking lots located at Dixon Avenue and Storrs Street; together with a report from the Director of Redevelopment, Downtown Services, and Special Projects.
+Resolution authorizing the City Manager to enter into a Purchase and Sales / Development Agreement with Granite Center L.L.C. concerning the sale of City owned property known as the Dixon Avenue Public Parking Lot, as well as the redevelopment of real estate located at 4-6 Dixon Avenue, 8-14 Dixon Avenue, and 1 Eagle Square, as well as surface parking lots located at Dixon Avenue and Storrs Street; together with a report from the Director of Redevelopment, Downtown Services, and Special Projects.
 (Not previously submitted) (Public testimony received)